479-575-6491 cms@uark.edu

 Arkansas Flute Festival

-Renowned for her artistry and stage presence, Jasmine Choi is the featured guest artist at this year’s Arkansas Flute Fest.
-With experience as principal flutist and soloist with world-class orchestras, she brings both technical brilliance and expressive depth to every performance.
-Her visit will elevate the festival with inspiring insights into flute technique and musical interpretation.
+Renowned for her captivating artistry and dynamic stage presence, Jasmine Choi headlines this year’s Arkansas Flute Festival.
+A celebrated soloist and former principal flutist with world-class orchestras, she brings both technical brilliance and expressive depth to every performance.
+Her visit will inspire flutists with fresh insights into tone, technique, and musical interpretation.

 Audience